-Gynecologic oncologists and reproductive medicine specialists at NYU Langone’s Fertility Center work as a team to coordinate care and help women with cervical cancer explore all fertility-sparing options.
+Gynecologic oncologists and reproductive medicine specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York work as a team to coordinate care and help women with cervical cancer explore all fertility-sparing options.

 Fertility-sparing treatments for cervical cancer include conization and radical trachelectomy surgery, which is often performed using minimally invasive techniques.
 Other approaches, such as egg or embryo freezing, are also available.